Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Computer_Vision/Coursework.md

+## 3. Question 3

+> 3.1 Please choose one feature descriptor to explain its definition and function.
+>
-## **3. There are many feature descriptors to represent the image, for example, HOG, SIFT, GIST, BOW, and so on.
-Please choose one feature descriptor to explain its definition and function.
-It is encouraged to analyze/explain the reason or advantage why you select the feature descriptor. **If an example could be used to introduce it, it would be better.
+> 3.2 It is encouraged to analyze/explain the reason or advantage why you select the feature descriptor.
+>
+> 3.3 If an example could be used to introduce it, it would be better.

 ### 3.1 What is SIFT?